bonfire-networks/bonfire-app/docs/DEPLOY.md

 #### Docker-related handy commands

 - `docker-compose pull` to update to the latest release of Bonfire (only if using a Docker Hub image) and other services (Postgres & Meili)
-- `rel.run`                        Run the app in Docker, in the foreground
+- `make rel.run`                        Run the app in Docker, in the foreground
-- `rel.run.bg`                     Run the app in Docker, and keep running in the background
+- `make rel.run.bg`                     Run the app in Docker, and keep running in the background
-- `rel.stop`                       Stop the running release
+- `make rel.stop`                       Stop the running release
-- `rel.shell`                      Runs a simple shell inside of the container, useful to explore the image
+- `make rel.shell`                      Runs a simple shell inside of the container, useful to explore the image

 Once in the shell, you can run `bin/bonfire` with the following commands:
 Usage: `bonfire COMMAND [ARGS]`